The Question of Preshave Oil

 When choosing a carrier oil, try to go with one of the more expensive products (preferably something cold-pressed), as these will contain less impurities and thus be better for the skin.

-Although there are probably a hundred different ways you can make preshave oil, the following are some of the best recipes we’ve come across.
+Although there are probably a hundred different ways you can make a DIY preshave oil, the following are some of the best recipes we’ve come across.

 1 cup castor oil

 Essential oil (depending on preference) My favorite is Sandalwood sold here on Amazon